nautofon/ats-towns/label-metadata.md

 * Delaware: `US-DE`
 * Germany: `DE`

-### hide
+### show

-    hide: boolean
+    show: boolean

-Whether or not it's recommended to hide this label by default on maps.
+Whether or not it's recommended to show this label by default on maps.

 This attribute is an attempt to re-create the selection in the original "ATS scenery towns" dataset.
 Its value is largely subjective, determined by the dataset maintainer.
 Feedback is welcome.

+If this attribute is missing for a label and there is no other information, that label should be shown by default.

+> [!TIP]
+> The `show` attribute will be missing frequently.
+Remember that you may
+> have to check for the difference between an undefined value and the
+> boolean fiction value, for example with JavaScript's `===` operator.

-Examples for `action` (both from Kansas):
+Examples for `show` (both from Kansas):

-* Ashland (US 183): yes — Not visible in the game, except on a distance sign.
+* Ashland (US 183): no — Not visible in the game, except on a distance sign.
-* Protection (US 183): no — Does exist in the game world (albeit inaccessible).
+* Protection (US 183): yes — Does exist in the game world (albeit inaccessible).

 ### checked